ritams/ritams.github.io-block/_pages/publications.md

 Thomae's Function
 ----
 As the time series data points equispaced in time, the spacing between two extreme events is a integer multiple of a constant time interval,  hence the spacing ratios are rationals.
 While using uniform binning to plot the distribution of spacing ratio we have noticed a fractal like behaviour near $r= 1$.
-We have modified the definition of spacing ratio to be $( \tilde{r}_i=\frac{S_{i+1}}{S_i+S_{i+1}})$ such that  $\tilde{r}$ takes rational values from $(0,1)$.
+We have modified the definition of spacing ratio to be $({r}_i=\frac{S_{i+1}}{S_i+S_{i+1}})$ such that  ${r}$ takes rational values from $(0,1)$.
 Surprisingly, we find that the distribution resembles the Thomae’s function.
 We are also trying to find out if there is any relation between the fractal dimension of the distribution and the correlation exponent of the time series.